alex-kapranchuk/load-gatling-demo/README.md

 #### Logger Configuration:

 Loggers are used to control logging behavior for specific parts of the application.
-In this configuration, the logger named **io.gatling.http.engine.response** is specified.
 Logback supports different log levels, including TRACE, DEBUG, INFO, WARN, ERROR, and OFF.
 The INFO level indicates that only informational messages and higher will be logged for this logger.